sathomas/jsDataV.is/src/text/ch2/01-selecting-content.md

 ### Step 9: Respond to the Interaction Controls

-Of course we still haven't added any interactivity, but we're almost there.
+We still haven't added any interactivity, of course, but we're almost there.
 Our code just needs to watch for clicks on the controls and redraw the chart appropriately.
 Since we've conveniently given each checkbox an `id` attribute that begins with "chk-", it's easy to watch for the right events.

 ``` {.javascript .numberLines}
 $("input[id^='chk-']").click(function(ev) {